SoFiA-Admin/SKA-SDC2-SoFiA/README.md

 more specifically development version 2.3.1, dated 22 July 2021, which is available for [download from GitHub](https://github.com/SoFiA-Admin/SoFiA-2/tree/11ff5fb01a8e3061a79d47b1ec3d353c429adf33).
 The purpose of this repository is to provide a copy of the SoFiA setup files used in the SDC2 in addition to a couple of Python scripts that our team used for postprocessing of the SoFiA output.

-> :warning: **WARNING** The scripts and setup files presented here were created specifically
+> :warning: **WARNING** — The scripts and setup files presented here were created specifically
 > for the purpose of maximising the score obtained by our team in the SDC2.
-They must not be
+We strongly advise
-> used to run SoFiA on real astronomical data!
+> against using them to run SoFiA on real astronomical data!

 ## Prerequisites